M66B/FairEmail/docs/FAQ-zh-rCN.md

 If the password is incorrect/expired, you will have to update the password in the account and/or identity settings.

 If the account authorization has expired, you will have to select the account again.
 You will likely need to save the associated identity again as well.
-You will likely need to save the associated identity again as well.

 <br />

 <a name="faq88"></a>
 **(88) How can I use a Yahoo, AOL or Sky account?**

 To authorize a Yahoo, AOL, or Sky account you will need to create an app password.
-For instructions, please see here: For instructions, please see here:
+For instructions, please see here:

 * [for Yahoo](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html)
 * [for AOL](https://help.aol.com/articles/Create-and-manage-app-password)